The belief that exercise improves brain function is becoming more commonly accepted.

-Now, exercise is also recognized as improving memory, concentration and other related brain functions.
+Now, exercise is also recognized as improving memory, concentration, and other related brain functions.

 The article that follows will review some of the findings that have led to these discoveries.

-Charles Hillman, a kinesiology and health professor at the University of Illinois, recently published a study in Health Psychology that found that cognition may be benefited by regular physical activity during the early to middle years of human life.
+Charles Hillman, a kinesiology and health professor at the University of Illinois, published a study in Health Psychology that found that cognition may be benefited by regular physical activity during the early to middle years of human life.

 Additionally, it may protect against the loss of the task of cognition in older adults.

-Apparently, the findings indicate a need to encourage regular exercise, starting in early years, and continuing throughout life.
+Apparently, the findings indicate a need to encourage regular exercise, starting in the early years, and continuing throughout life.

-However, more research necessary in order to better understand how physical activity relates to cognition for individuals of every age.
+However, more research is necessary in order to better understand how physical activity relates to cognition for individuals of every age.

 Hillman indicated that previous research on cognition and exercise seems to focus mainly on the older population.
-Tests look at executive control function, or ECF.
+Tests look at executive control function or ECF.